crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi/src/org/xwalk/embedded/api/sample/README.md

-### 15. The [FullScreenActivity](FullScreenActivity.java) sample demonstrates how to enter and exit fullscreen, include:
+### 15. The [XWalkViewWithFullScreenActivity](XWalkViewWithFullScreenActivity.java) sample demonstrates how to enter and exit fullscreen, include:

 * XWalkView can enter and exit fullscreen